Venous Insufficiency: Symptoms, Causes, & Treatments

 Slow or Non-Healing Wounds

-Ulcers are defined as abnormal breaks in the skin or mucous membrane.
-This long-lasting vein disease symptom is a sore or wound is typically characterized as slow-healing or non-healing.
+Venous ulcers are defined as abnormal breaks in the skin or mucous membrane.
+This long-lasting vein disease symptom is a sore or wound that is typically characterized as slow-healing or non-healing.
 Ulcers are known to take more than five to six weeks to heal.
 Although leg ulcers can develop anywhere on the leg or foot, they usually develop on the inside of the calf, just above the ankle.
-80% of all ulcers of the lower limb are caused by vein disease in legs..
+80% of all ulcers of the lower limb are caused by vein disease in legs.

 When veins become damaged, it may cause a leakage of fluid through the veins, resulting in swelling of the limbs.
 This swelling further prevents the flow of blood to the tissue in the leg, causing the formation of an ulcer.